Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 In any case, as always, be sure to reach out to other team members to see if they have a similar experience or a good suggestion.

-To emphasize, a work around is a valid solution, but it's kept as the last one.
-Having a work around is adding a lot of technical debt to the system.
+To emphasize, a work around is a valid solution, but it's kept as the last resort.
+Having a work around in place often adds a technical debt to the system.
 Meaning, you have solved a problem, but most likely created new future ones, so be careful with this solution.

 ## Taking responsibility